fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 REQ-9: The solution must provide a minimum level of proof that the traffic is RTP and not something else

-REQ-10: The solution must work with webRTC traffic.
-Note that solving this for non-webRTC is a non-requirement.
+REQ-10: The solution must work with WebRTC traffic.
+Note that solving this for non-WebRTC is a non-requirement.

 Solution Overview